GhomKrosmonaute/just-a-forum/readme.md

 - add about page with changelogs and todo-list (fetched on github)
 - allow auto scroll to focused list item on page reload
 - allow sorting choice for all lists
+- keep base query properties on login/subscribe redirection (like page number or sorting options)
+- adapt for mobile
+    - convert some pages and partials views for mobile (prefix it with "m-")
+    - detect device with [express-device](https://www.npmjs.com/package/express-device) for switch between mobile and desktop views